Get ready to be inspired by 15 women who are #fittothrive (and without the side of self-loathing that often comes from fitness inspiration).

 #5.
 Sarah Sapora of @sarahsapora

 Sarah has made her fitness journey public for her followers and it is as impressive as it is inspiring to watch.
-With her true love being Kundalini Yoga (she just recently became a certified teacher!), she also kicks butt in the gym, running up and down stairs, and is always leaving little reminders of just how worthy we all are.
+With her true love being Kundalini Yoga (she is a certified teacher!), she also kicks butt in the gym, running up and down stairs, and is always leaving little reminders of just how worthy we all are.
 If you’re looking for a motivational voice and deeply personal stories to go along with your #fitspo, you’ll find that in Sarah.

 #6.
 Roz of @rozthediva